 To date, hundreds of NYPD officers and thousands of young people have participated in these dynamic workshops, which have fostered authentic, thoughtful and productive discussions regarding real-life situations and skills to to navigate the challenges young people in New York City face.

 During the COVID-19 pandemic, the Options team adapted the program to address changing dynamics and social distancing restrictions and beyond.
-This newest program component, Options VOLT, symbolizes an evolutionary programmatic shift that will provide an online training platform designed to reach and empower a broadening base of young New Yorkers.
-The life skills development, career orientation, and training will all be delivered remotely.
+This newest program component, Options VOLT, symbolizes an evolutionary programmatic shift that provides an online training platform designed to reach and empower a broadening base of young New Yorkers.
+The life skills development, career orientation, and training is all delivered remotely.

 Police Commissioner Dermot Shea tries out Options VR

-The pandemic has created an enormous financial burden on New York City and will likely lead to severe budget cuts for youth services and summer jobs.
+The pandemic has created an enormous financial burden on New York City and led to cuts for youth services and summer jobs.
 To address this issue, the NYPD and the Police Foundation developed Options Learn to Earn, a 6-week long summer program focusing on career development that includes stipends for participants from across the city.

 Learn to Earn offers a dynamic set of remote workshops designed to provide practical experience and demonstrable job skills to urban youth.
-Interactive, scenario-based workshops will broaden young people’s horizons to the options that are available and specific training will provide a foundation for reaching those career goals.
-In addition to workshops, participants will be involved in local projects with specific deliverables that incorporate using skills learned in workshops.
-Participants will be split up into the following for workshop tracks: Community Building, Finance, Communications, and Storyboarding/Scenario Based Training.
+Interactive, scenario-based workshops broaden young people’s horizons to the options that are available and specific training provides a foundation for reaching those career goals.
+In addition to workshops, participants are involved in local projects with specific deliverables that incorporate using skills learned in workshops.
+Participants are split up into the following four workshop tracks: Community Building, Finance, Communications, and Storyboarding/Scenario Based Training.

 To me, the best part of being a Police Officer in the NYPD is helping kids across the city.
 I've never seen kids respond as they do to the Options Program.
 I'm positive it has everything to do with the combination of the curriculum and the virtual reality technology.